top of page

 Using a grip for stabilization on a monopod

-Camvate grip helps stabilize the monopod and helps with arm fatigue
+Pro Tip: Camvate grip helps stabilize the monopod and helps with arm fatigue

 attaching the monopod to the camera handle with a quick release clamp and arch swiss plate.